Meet Our Team

 Jodie Pearce - Domestic Violence Team Leader

-Jodie has a background in administrative services.
-She has an Associate’s Degree in Administrative Assistance and currently works as a bookkeeper and administrative assistant.
+Jodie has an Associate’s Degree and work history in Administrative Services, as well as bookkeeping experience.
+Currently she runs her own 4 year-old business as a dog trainer.
 Jodie has personal past experiences as a survivor of domestic violence, and through the healing and restoration of God’s grace, is now blessed with the hope for a future free from abuse and full of love.
-Jodie lives in Dallas with her now husband of 12 years and they have one child.
-Armed with the recovery of her past abusive experience, Jodie now volunteers her time supporting victims of abuse on their path to restoration, and she served a term as President of the Board of Restore My Soul MInistries.
+Jodie lives in Dallas with her husband of 17 years and their one child on a small farm with lots of animals, including 4 dogs, 4 cats, cows, goats, chickens, and a donkey.
+Jodie loves grabbing a cup of coffee with friends, nature, animals, hiking, and cross stitch.
+Armed with the recovery of her past abusive experience and training in group leadership, for the past 6 years Jodie has been volunteering her time supporting victims of abuse on their path to restoration.
+Previously, she served several years as President of the Board of Restore My Soul Ministries,

 Vicki Pope - Restorative Groups Team Leader, Board Treasurer